jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/AI-Rules-Study-Guide-Prompt-Template.md

---- Note - Do List: Update with section Varialbe / Parameters to make this a generic study guide with the addition of a topic ---
+--- Note - Do List: Update with section Varialbe / Parameters to make this a generic study guide with the addition of a topic, this one is very specific to Arduino PWM and the Motor controller ---

 --- BEGIN PROMPT ---